pyodide/pyodide-blog/content/posts/react-in-pyodide.md

 js.ReactDOM.render(e(App, None), dom_container)
 ```

-This is fairly similar to the JS code above, but the big difference is that, since we using Pyodide, it's now possible to use any standard built-in Python library anywhere in the app; we can even use the `pydata` ecosystem (`numpy`, `pandas`, `scikit-learn`, etc.)!
+This is fairly similar to the JS code above; this is thanks to `pyodide`'s extensive support for JS -> Python proxying.
+However, the big difference is that, since we are using Pyodide, it's now possible to use any standard built-in Python library anywhere in the app; we can even use the `pydata` ecosystem (`numpy`, `pandas`, `scikit-learn`, etc.)!

 Of course, we still need to actually load `pyodide.js` from the CDN, and then make the call to our script.
 The head will need to be updated: